Quality & Craft

 Limited-edition sneaker drops and hot new frameworks share the same playbook: artificial scarcity, social proof, compelling narratives, FOMO.
 Learn to identify hype mechanics, understand the real costs (rewrites, fragmented stacks, shallow expertise), and use a one-page adoption brief + decision matrix to evaluate tech rationally.

-Maintenance as Luxury: The Hidden Cost of 'Cheap' in Software
+Software Maintenance Cost: The Hidden Total Cost of 'Cheap' Decisions

-Maintenance as Luxury: The Hidden Cost of 'Cheap' in Software
+Software Maintenance Cost: The Hidden Total Cost of 'Cheap' Decisions

 A $50 watch costs $200 in repairs over 5 years.
 A $500 watch runs for decades.
 Software has the same pattern: cheap hosting crashes, cheap contractors create unmaintainable code, skipping tests leads to expensive rewrites.
 Learn to calculate Total Cost of Ownership (TCO), design for maintainability (understandability, changeability, debuggability), and build service-friendly systems.